 During the video call, a clinician will determine the cause of your back pain while sneezing, answer your medical questions, and provide you with the treatments needed to relieve your back pain from sneezing.
 A doctor may also order tests and refer you to a specialist, if necessary.

 DrHouse can help with a wide variety of health concerns, including:

 - Bone, joint, and muscle conditions

 With DrHouse, you can receive medical prescriptions and prescription refills, and you do not need medical insurance to receive treatment.

 All DrHouse doctors have graduated from top U.S. medical schools, which ensures that you will be in good hands.
 DrHouse also has care assistants for 24/7 chat support.
-If you need to see a doctor in person, an appointment to see a doctor the same day at a nearby clinic can be scheduled.

 With assistance from medical professionals from the DrHouse app, you can see a doctor within minutes, allowing you to quickly experience relief from your back pain.